Receive SMS in Perl

 8. Type 'perl ReceiveSMS.pl' in the Command Prompt and press Enter

 This example code below is free to use in your own solution or application and you can modify it if you want to.
 The example code can collect the messages from the SMS Gateway and use it in the Perl application.
-If you would like to test the example just follow the step by step instructions below or check the video which clearly shows all steps that you need to perform to execute the Perl SMS example.
+If you would like to test the example just follow the step-by-step instructions below or check the video which clearly shows all steps that you need to perform to execute the Perl SMS example.

 #!/usr/bin/perl